mateoespinosa/rem/README.md

     layer_units: [128, 64]
 # How many trials we will attempt for finding our best initialisation
 initialisation_trials: 5
-# The rule extractor we will use (if not given, we assume DeepRED_C5 is used)
+# The rule extractor we will use (if not given, we assume REM-D is used)
-rule_extractor: "DeepRED_C5"
+rule_extractor: "REM-D"
 # Where are we dumping our results.
 If not given, then it will be the same
 # directory as the one containing the dataset..
 output_dir: "experiment_results"